 What are some tips for making Seared Scallops?

-The key to seared scallops is using a sizzling hot pan, salted butter, and a timer.
+The key to seared scallops is using a sizzling hot pan (I prefer this one), salted butter, and a timer.
 One thing that disrupts the type of sear you get is moving the scallops around too soon.
 After your pan is hot and you place the scallops, do not move them or flip them until the timer is done.
 The goal is to only flip the scallops once.

 This recipe makes 4 meals.